IgorUlitsky/MPRNA/README.md

 * Zuckerman et al. Mol Cell 2020
 * Lubelsky et al. EMBO J 2021
 * Ron et al. Nature Communications 2022
-* von Kügelgen et al. bioRxiv 2021
+* von Kügelgen et al. Nature Neuroscience 2023

 The counting is done using Java code, and downstream analysis using R. You will need to make sure Java is installed.